KeshavG69/LegalInsight/README.md

 ## Contribution Guidelines

-JurisAI is an open-source project, and contributions are highly encouraged.
+LegalInsight is an open-source project, and contributions are highly encouraged.
 If you wish to contribute, please follow these steps:

 1. Fork the repository on GitHub.
 2. Create a new branch for your feature or bugfix.